116 3rd St SE

 “When Matt and I talked about it, I just said, ‘Matt, I’ve gotta run a parallel process, because I’ve got a responsibility to the young men in that room and to our fan base, and to Iowa State University,” Pollard said Friday evening after a team meeting.

-So while one door closed in the form of Campbell’s wildly successful 10-season ISU tenure, another door quickly opened as Pollard offered Washington State coach Jimmy Rogers the Cyclones’ head coaching job, which he swiftly accepted.
+So while one door closed in the form of Campbell’s wildly successful 10-season ISU tenure, another door quickly opened as Pollard offered Washington State coach Jimmy Rogers the Cyclones’ top job, which he swiftly accepted.

-Call it serendipity, but it required hard work performed at lightning speed.
+Call it serendipity, but it required hard and lightning-speed work.
 Pollard had met Rogers at an event in Austin, Texas, in 2024, and what he told him made a lasting impression.

 “The first time I met him, he was already the head coach at South Dakota State and had already won a (FCS) national championship,” Pollard recalled.
 “He said to me, ‘How do I become the head coach at Iowa State University?’
 And I told him, if you want (that) you’re probably gonna need to go one more level before you can get here — and we stayed in contact.”